Crews tackle major fire at house 'struck by lightning' in Haxby

 They said: "I was driving through Earswick back from Monks Cross and I saw loads of black smoke coming from Haxby.
 I knew straight away it was a house on fire so I drove there and found it was down Garths End.
 I was one of the first to arrive before the emergency services."

-North Yorkshire Police has taken to Twitter to say they and the fire service are currently in attendance at a property in Haxby which has been struck by lightning.
+North Yorkshire Police took to Twitter to say they and the fire service were in attendance at a property in Haxby which had been struck by lightning.

 It added: "No injuries are reported and the property has been evacuated.
 Local residents are advised to stay clear of the area to allow emergency services to deal."